-private bool IsSafe(char[,] Board, int row, int column)
+private bool IsSafe(char[,] board, int row, int column)

 {

-if (Board[i, column] == 'Q') return false; } //testing for the same \ diagonal
+if (board[i, column] == 'Q') return false;

 for (int i = row, j = column; i >= 0 && j >= 0; i--, j--)

-if (Board[i, j] == 'Q') return false;
+if (board[i, j] == 'Q') return false;

 for (int i = row, j = column; i >= 0 && j < Size; i--, j++)

-if (Board[i, j] == 'Q') return false;
+if (board[i, j] == 'Q') return false;

 return true;

-private void Solve(char[,] Board, int row, int column)
+private void Solve(char[,] board, int row, int column)

 {